Market Design for Capacity Sharing in Networks: Review of Combinatorial Auction Theory

-\paragraph{Equivalence between trip formation and good allocation.} Our problem of forming trip sharing groups without vehicle capacity constraint can be equivalently viewed as the good allocation problem in the economy with indivisible goods.
+\textbf{Equivalence between coalition formation and good allocation.} Our problem of forming capacity sharing coalitions without the capacity constraint can be equivalently viewed as the good allocation problem in the economy with indivisible goods.
 In particular, the set of agents $M$ is equivalently viewed as the set of goods $M$.
-The set of route and departure time slots $\L$ is viewed as the set of buyers.
-Then, the augmented trip value function $\bar{V}_r^{\start}(\bar{b})$ is equivalent to any buyer $l \in L_{r}^z$'s valuation of good bundle $\bar{b}$.
+The set of route slots $\L$ is viewed as the set of buyers.
+Then, the augmented trip value function $\bar{V}_r(\bar{b})$ is equivalent to any buyer $l \in L_{r}$'s valuation of good bundle $\bar{b}$.
 Each agent $m$'s utility is equivalent to the price of good $m$.

 We next define Walrasian equilibrium of the equivalent economy.